Where am I?

 Individualized Supervised Practice Pathways

 You’re passionate about health and nutrition, and you’ve completed your undergraduate degree in dietetics, but you haven’t secured a vital piece of your education — supervised practice, the critical internship experience necessary to become a registered dietitian (RD).
-Fontbonne University is piloting a new Individualized Supervised Practice Pathways (ISPPs) program made possible by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.
+Fontbonne University is piloting an Individualized Supervised Practice Pathways (ISPPs) program made possible by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), the accrediting agency for the Academy of Nutrition and Dietetics.

 Half of the dietetics students who graduate with a bachelor’s degree can’t secure internship opportunities — there are simply too few internships to accommodate the steadily growing field.
 But the dietetic internship, also known as supervised practice experience, is required in order for students to sit for the national registration exam to become an RD.